CD-Xbow/js-graphics-/ez-filter/readme.md

 EZ- Filter

-Real time adjustment of CSS filter properties.
+Simple to use, real time adjustment of CSS filter properties, size and rotation